-Entities without legal personality - Entities which do not have legal personality under their national law may exceptionally participate, provided that their representatives have the capacity to undertake legal obligations on their behalf, and offer guarantees for the protection of the EU financial interests equivalent to that offered by legal persons7.
+Entities without legal personality - Entities which do not have legal personality under their national law may exceptionally participate, provided that their representatives have the capacity to undertake legal obligations on their behalf, and offer guarantees for the protection of the EU financial interests equivalent to that offered by legal persons6.

-EU bodies - EU bodies (with the exception of the European Commission Joint Research Centre) can NOT be part of the consortium.
+EU bodies - EU bodies can NOT be part of the consortium.

-Associations and interest groupings - Entities composed of members may participate as 'sole beneficiaries' or 'beneficiaries without legal personality'8.
-Please note that if the action will be implemented by the members, they should also participate (either as beneficiaries or as affiliated entities, otherwise their costs will NOT be eligible).
+Associations and interest groupings - Entities composed of members may participate as 'sole beneficiaries' or 'beneficiaries without legal personality'7. \triangle Please note that if the action will be implemented by the members, they should also participate (either as beneficiaries or as affiliated entities, otherwise their costs will NOT be eligible).